This post is part of the series His Encouragement

 But he said to me, “My grace is sufficient for you, for my power is made perfect in weakness.”
 Therefore I will boast all the more gladly of my weaknesses, so that the power of Christ may rest upon me.2 Corinthians 12:9, ESV

-Even though we are called to love others as much as we care for ourselves, this is not something that comes naturally and easily to us in our sinful condition.
+God calls us to love others as much as we care for ourselves even though it does not come naturally and easily to us in our sinful condition.

 Whether by personality or life experiences, many of us go about our lives in a self-centered manner.
-Some focus on satisfying desires or greed at the expense of others, while others may be “looking after number one” as a defensive mechanism after being hurt by someone else in some way.
+Some people focus on satisfying desires or greed at the expense of others.
+Others may be “looking after number one” as a defensive mechanism after being hurt by someone else in some way.

 Few people many to grow old with a genuinely kind, selfless heart of their own doing.
 Since Adam and Eve’s origin sin, people – each of us – are born with an inclination to selfishness.